 In linear attribution, the revenue from a conversion is distributed equally across all the touchpoints the buyer went through before they made the purchase.
 In our example, all 4 touch points would be credited with an equal share of the revenue.
 Unlike last click and first click attribution, the linear model ensures every channel and campaign that influenced the journey is credited for the conversions.

-While this seems like a good thing, it also means linear attribution fails to recognize the channels that were the most influential in driving conversion.
+While this seems like a good thing, it also means linear attribution fails to recognise the channels that were the most influential in driving conversion.
 This runs contrary to the basic principle of attribution which is to find out which channel or campaign is the most significant for conversion.

 Find the Best Model